Menu

 Biography

-Dr. Baruti’s career has included experience in the roles of Counsel, Arbitrator, Secretary to the Tribunal, and counsel in arbitral institutions.
-She has worked under all the principal international arbitration rules.
-She is frequently appointed by international arbitration institutions, including the ICC and the LCIA, as a sole arbitrator or panel member.
+Dr. Baruti’s career spans roles as counsel, arbitrator, and Secretary to the Tribunal in cases under all major institutional rules.
+She is frequently appointed by institutions including the ICC, the LCIA, and the Chartered Institute of Arbitrators to act as a sole or panel arbitrator in cross-border disputes.

-Dr. Baruti holds a bachelor’s degree in law (first class) from Birkbeck College, University of London, a Master’s degree from the University of Westminster, and a doctorate (cum laude) from the University of Geneva.
+She holds a First-Class Bachelor of Laws from Birkbeck College, a Master’s in Diplomatic Studies and International Law from the University of Westminster, and a doctorate (cum laude) in Foreign Investment Law in Africa from the University of Geneva.
+Tanzanian-born, she continues to champion diversity, governance, and the advancement of African expertise.

 Legal Background